White Background Product Photos: DIY vs AI for Shops

 - Trust — clean images signal professional sellers

-- Compliance — Amazon and Walmart require pure white for main images
+- Review readiness for channels that require pure white main images

 The question isn't whether you need white background photos.
 The question is how to create them efficiently without compromising quality.